Common Challenges Facing Small Business Owners in Ontario: Insights and Solutions for 2025

 As we move further into 2025, small business owners are navigating a rapidly changing landscape, from labour shortages to rising costs and the ongoing tariff wars.
 As such, small business owners face a unique set of challenges that can hinder growth and sustainability.
 Drawing from key sources such as Bizfund’s Snapshot of Canadian Small Businesses, the Canadian Chamber of Commerce, Statistics Canada, and others, we’ll explore the most pressing challenges facing small business owners in Ontario in 2025 and share actionable solutions to help you overcome them.

-Why It’s a Challenge:
+Why It’s Tough:

-Key Cost Drivers:
+Key Cost Pressures:

 Higher interest rates increasing the cost of borrowing.